jaiminpatel047/NoteTakingApp/README.md

-NoteKeeper - A Simple Tool for Organizing Your Notes

-Welcome to NoteKeeper, a straightforward web application designed to help you manage your notes and notebooks easily.
-With NoteKeeper, you can create, update, and delete notebooks and notes, making it a handy tool for organizing your thoughts and ideas.
-Your data is securely stored in your browser's local storage, ensuring accessibility whenever you need it.
+# Note Taking App

+Introducing NoteKeeper, a user-friendly tool designed to help you organize your notes and keep them in one place.
+Say goodbye to scattered notes and hello to a more efficient way of managing your information.

-Features
+## Features
-Create Notebooks:
-Easily categorize your notes by creating different notebooks for work, personal use, or any other purpose.

-Manage Notes:
-Within each notebook, you can effortlessly create, read, update, and delete notes to keep your thoughts organized.

-Local Storage:
-All your data is stored locally in your browser.
-No need for accounts or syncing; your data is always available right in your browser.

-Getting Started
-Follow these simple steps to get started with NoteKeeper:

-Clone the Repository:
-Clone the NoteKeeper repository from the provided link: NoteKeeper Repository.

-Open the Project:
-Once you have the code on your local machine, open the project in your preferred code editor.
+- Light/dark mode toggle
+- Tooltip functionality
+- Create, Render existed, Update, Delete(JS),
+- Media queries

-Run the Application:
+## Run the Application

-Open the index.html file in your browser to start using NoteKeeper.
+Open the index.html file in your browser to start using Note Taking App.

 Usage
 Using NoteKeeper is intuitive:

 Creating a Notebook:
 Click the "New Notebook" button.
 Provide a name for your notebook.
 Click "Create Notebook."